 He also noted we'll get a standalone Joker episode in season 3, and that we'll spend another episode in a character's brain.

-Oh, and expect Harley Quinn on HBO Max, and only HBO Max.
+Oh, and expect Harley Quinn on HBO Max, and only HBO Max (which is on all the best streaming devices).
 As reported by Deadline, the show will not be on the DC Universe service where it debuted.
 That service is moving away from original programming.

 Harley Quinn season 3 cast